Japanese shares fall on Omicron concerns, SoftBank drags - NewsBreak

 Japanese shares fall on Omicron concerns, SoftBank drags

-Global technology investor SoftBank Group fell 1.99% on news that Credit Suisse is seeking information through U.S. courts, which could lead to it taking legal action in Britain against the Japanese company to recover certain funds.
+Global technology investor SoftBank Group (9984.T) fell 1.99% on news that Credit Suisse is seeking information through U.S. courts, which could lead to it taking legal action in Britain against the Japanese company to recover certain funds. read more

 "We do not have market moving events at home or abroad, and many people are still away from the markets, it is hard to make active bets," said Shigetoshi Kamada, general manager at the research department at Tachibana Securities.